Part of the law series of articles.

 - Supremacy of the constitution and the rule of law.

-- Universal adult suffrage, a national common voters roll, regular elections and a multiparty system of democratic government, to ensure accountability, responsiveness and openness.
+- Universal adult suffrage, a national common voters roll, regular elections and a nonpartisan system of democratic government, to ensure accountability, responsiveness and openness.

 - The territory of the Commonwealth is inviolable.